 We ended the morning by sitting in a circle and holding the paper chain.
 We went around the circle and each person got a chance to say a prayer for someone or something.
 As they prayed, they got to break the link they were holding.
 We went around the circle 3-4 times, and the kids were praying fast and furiously, with an attentiveness and intensity that I have rarely witnessed.
 The first round was rather predictable--lots of prayers for the prisoners and their families.
 But it quickly turned very personal with kids praying for their dead family members, their parents who are fighting, dead pets, etc.--clearly an unburdening of little hearts, and a true breaking of chains.
 One of the dads who was present teared up witnessing such an outpouring of prayer and emotion.
 But I should stress that it wasn't a sad time--the kids seemed to be finding great relief in their prayers.

 What I took from the experience is that kids, even the littlest ones, can handle very serious topics (e.g. currently imprisoned Christians) if the lesson is presented in a non-scary way and they are given a chance to do something truly meaningful about it.
 We wound up posting copies of our letters (along with a map) on a bulletin board in our church hallway, and some adults were moved to take down the addresses of the prisoners and write their own letters.
 It turned out to be a ministry and education for the whole parish.
 Thank you all for the great ideas that helped spark the "Christians in prison" theme!

-Photo's from Janice Loeb of St. Andrew's Presbyterian Church, Lindsay, Ontario, Canada.
+Photo's from Janice Loeb of St. Andrew's Presbyterian Church, Lindsay, ON Canada.

 I remember she said either the parents or the whole congregation were invited downstairs and the kids where located in the different rooms, depicting Paul's life.

-Two kids where in the jail siting down with their legs inside wooden stocks singing!
+Two kids where in the jail sitting down, with their legs inside the wooden stocks, singing!